jborlik/AdventOfCode2016/README.md

 * Day 17 - Full tree path searching, using a deque and a class to store state

-* Day 18 - Evolving a string according to a couple of rules, meh
+* Day 18 - Evolving a string according to a couple of rules

+* Day 19 - Elf elimination game.
+Completed Part 1, not finished with Part 2 (current implementation is too computationally intensive)

+* Day 20 - Looking for valid "IP" values with a blacklist.
+A key part was to sort the blacklist entries.
+Part 1 was easy, but my approach didn't scale to Part 2.
+Part 2 was solved by walking through the blacklist itself rather than iterating through the 32-bit integer space.